-Child/young person A child or young person under the age of 18 years with the exception of a former relevant child within the Children (Leaving Care) Act 2000; these young people continue to be the responsibility of the Local Authority up to the age of 21 (24

-Missing Person "A missing person is anyone whose whereabouts are (APCO definition) unknown, whatever the circumstances of disappearance.
+Child/young person A child or young person under the age of 18 years with the exception of a former relevant child within the Children (Leaving Care) Act 2000; these young people continue to be the responsibility of the Local Authority up to the age of 21 (24 years of in receipt of full time education) Missing Person (APCO definition) "A missing person is anyone whose whereabouts are unknown, whatever the circumstances of disappearance.
 He or she will be considered missing until located and his or her well-being, or otherwise, established.
 Young Runaway A child or young person under the age of 18 who has run away from their home or placement, or feels they have been forced or lured to leave, or whose whereabouts is unknown.
 Absent A person is not at a place where they are expected or required to be.
 A child who is absent from their home or placement without permission for any length of time where their age, experience, background or ability make this a concern.
-This includes circumstances where: There is identified or imminent risk of the child being exposed to significant harm; The child poses a risk of Significant Harm to others; The absence is out of character or
+This includes circumstances where: There is identified or imminent risk of the child being exposed to significant harm; The child poses a risk of Significant Harm to others; The absence is out of character or unusual behaviour;